Home

 Masheri (misheri or mishri) - This is roasted or burnt and powdered tobacco.
 Users typically apply it to teeth and gums several times a day, due to nicotine addiction.
 (Another meaning of mishri is crystallized sugar.)
 Commonly used in Maharashtra..
 Masheri is carcinogenic.
 Masheri use during pregnancy leads to low birthweight babies.

-Addiction, oral cancer, gum disease, pancreatic cancer, increased blood pressure and heart rate, and adverse reproductive outcomes 18 See page on Disease consequences of smokeless tobacco.
+Addiction, oral cancer, cavity , oesophagus5 acute increases in blood pressure and heart rate, cardiovascular disease, and adverse reproductive outcomes 20

 Gul